How to Measure Audience Engagement, and Then Increase It

 Consider both quantitative and qualitative feedback questions, such as:

-- How likely are you to participate in our events in the future?
+• How likely are you to participate in our meetings in the future?

 Find the Right Event Platform

 What’s next?
-Choose the right event platform for your needs.
+Now that you know how to measure engagement, choose the right event platform for your needs.
 With Array’s content engagement platform, you have the tools to build meaningful audience engagement and measure engagement data for key insights.

-Our content engagement software, and built-in engagement analytics and reporting make it simple to define, boost, and track audience engagement.
+Our content engagement software, and built-in engagement analytics and reporting make it simple to define, boost, track and measure audience engagement.
 The result: life science event organizers increase audience engagement by 80%.

 Want to increase engagement and start building events your attendees, presenters, and stakeholders love?
-We’ve helped life science organizations of all sizes and budgets skyrocket participation and ROI in all types of in-person, virtual and hybrid events.
+We’ve helped life science organizations of all sizes and budgets skyrocket participation and ROI in all types of in-person, virtual and hybrid meetings.
+We can also share more insights as to how to measure engagement to get the specific insights you need.

 Schedule a consultation today, and let’s talk.